-Staff are on hand during our activities and can offer help and support as required.
-One-to-one support is available for families in the home and we will work in partnership with you and other agencies in meeting your families and child’s individual needs.
+One-to-one support is available for families in the home and we will work in partnership with you and other agencies in meeting your family’s and child’s individual needs.
 Your child is at the heart of our service, and should you require additional help, we will work with you to help identify any areas of concern, ensuring your child’s wishes and feelings are at the centre of the support.
 We are trained to use the Common Assessment Framework to ensure that we are able to undertake a good assessment of your child’s needs, recognising and building on their strengths.

 Information, advice and guidance is available and we can help to signpost you to other relevant local services and support as required.
 These can include: